 Year 5 will look at an overview of all ancient civilisations, before undertaking an in depth study of Ancient Egypt.
 They will also carry out a thematic study of Britain post 1066, learning about a significant event in British History.
 As part of their World War II studies, they will investigate the impact of World War II on British Society.

-|Autumn Term||Summer Tem|
+|Autumn Term||Spring Term||Summer Term|

 Year 6 will learn about the legacy of Ancient Greece.
 They will also study a non-European society – the Mayan civilisation c.
 AD 900 - that provides a contrast with British history.

-|Spring Term||Summer Tem|
+|Spring Term||Summer Term|

-As part of our history topics, year groups will organise events and visits to help make the past come to life.
+As part of our history topics, year groups may organise events and visits to help make the past come to life.
 Parents will be informed about the details of these events as appropriate and photos and information about these will be found on the news page of each year group section.